section-engineering-education/engineering-education/content/articles/an-introduction-to-defi/index.md

 The security risk in this structure exists to exploit the incentive structure of the protocol to realize an unintended profit at the expense of the protocol or its users.

 ### Conclusion
-This article has covered all the foundational sections of decentralized finance.
-It is now easy for you to understand DeFi, its origin as a spin-off of traditional finance, its layers and services offered, and most importantly the risks that exist on the network and how they are structural.
+This article has covered all the foundational sections of decentralized finance, explaining the origin of DeFi as a spin-off of traditional finance, its layers and services, and the type of risks on the network.

 ---
 Peer Review Contributions by: [Wilkister Mumbi](/engineering-education/authors/wilkister-mumbi/)